-While some people buy lottery tickets expecting to win, many people do it for the dreams.
+While some people buy lottery tickets expecting to win, many people do it for their dreams.
 They imagine what they would buy and how much better their life would be if they won.
-Then the balls drop and you lose and go back to your regular old life.
+They might dream about buying a yacht in the Bahamas, or using private jets from Jettly to fly to the Seychelles and Dubai.
+Or maybe their ultimate goal is to live in a penthouse in New York or a palace in France.
+Then the balls drop and you lose and go back to your regular old life, or even consider reading this article to look into other moneymaking options.
 But how much happier would you really be?

 A classic study interviewed 29 quadriplegic and paraplegic accident victims, 22 major lottery winners and 22 controls to determine their happiness before the unexpected event, current levels and their expected future happiness.
 The participants’ ability to derive pleasure from mundane events was also questioned.
 The researchers found that the lottery winners did not see themselves as significantly happier than the control group in the past, present or future.
 The lottery winners did experience significantly less pleasure from mundane events than controls though.
 On the flip side, accident victims romanticized their past as being significantly happier than controls, while they viewed their current situation as significantly less happy.

 How can the lottery winners not be significantly happier than controls?
 The researchers believed that the results were due to two phenomenon.
 First, the thrill of winning the lottery make mundane pleasurable events seem less pleasurable in contrast.